prowang01/prowang01/README.md

 ## Outside code

-Weightlifting taught me the discipline I bring to everything I build — showing up and finishing the job even when it stops being fun.
-Also into basketball, anime, and reconnecting with China this year after 10 years away.
+Weightlifting is the one that shaped me most — it's where I built the discipline I bring to everything else: showing up and finishing the job even when it stops being fun.
+I'm also big on fashion (more smart-value than designer — Bershka, Uniqlo, plus Gymshark and YoungLA for training), basketball, and anime.
+And I like discovering new places less for the travel itself than for widening my horizons — seeing how big the world actually is.
+This year I'm reconnecting with China after 10 years away.

 **Languages:** English (fluent) · French (native) · Mandarin (basic)